daxian-dbw/MCPServerPS/README.md

-# MyFirstMCP: PowerShell MCP Server Module
+# MCPServerPS: PowerShell MCP Server Module

 This project creates a PowerShell module that serves as a Model Context Protocol (MCP) server.
 The module exposes the `Start-MyMCP` cmdlet, which starts the MCP server and dynamically exposes tools based on how it is invoked.